 Ponds are really much more than just bodies of water, they are soothing, mystical, beautiful, cooling and can really be great to melt our daily stress away.
 Established ponds create a beautiful oasis and an eco- friendly environment that attracts all types of wildlife and can be a peaceful home for fish, frogs, birds and many other animals.

-You might be wondering why and how ponds area able to accomplish such serenity.
+You might be wondering why and how ponds areas be able to accomplish such serenity.